mrparkers/terraform-provider-keycloak/docs/resources/keycloak_openid_client_default_scopes.md

 it will attempt to remove any default scopes that were attached manually, and it will attempt to add any default scopes that were detached manually.

-By default, Keycloak sets the `profile` and `email` scopes as default scopes for every newly created client.
+By default, Keycloak sets the `profile`, `email`, `roles`, and `web-origins` scopes as default scopes for every newly created client.
 If you create this resource for the first time and do not include these scopes, a following run of `terraform plan` will result in changes.

 ### Example Usage